NVIDIA/cuda-samples/Samples/7_libNVVM/cuda-c-linking/README.md

 Building
 --------

-This sample is built as part of the libnvvm samples tree.
-Please see the README file at the root of the libnvvm samples tree for build instructions.
+This sample is optionally built as part of the libnvvm samples from the CUDA samples tree.
+Please see the README file at the root of the libnvvm samples for build instructions.

 Usage
 -----